WICG/WebApiDevice/security-and-privacy-self-review.md

 It does not distinguish between them.

 ### 14. How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?
-These APIs are not avaiable in Private Browsing or "incognito" modes, since there a different user profile is used.
+These APIs are not avaiable in Private Browsing or "incognito" mode, since there a different user profile is used.

 ### 15. Does this specification have a "Security Considerations" and "Privacy Considerations" section?
-Not yet, as we're not at the specification stage.
+It does.

 ### 16. Does this specification allow downgrading default security characteristics?
 No.